Descendants of the Dragon

 "Descendants of the Dragon" (龍的傳人 (龙的传人, lóng de chuán rén)), also translated as "Heirs of the Dragon", is a Chinese song written by Hou Dejian.
+The song became a nationalistic anthem in the 1980s, and it is commonly regarded as a patriotic song that expresses sentiments of Chinese nationalism.

 The song was recorded and released by Lee Chien-Fu (李建复 (李建復, Lǐ Jiànfù)), and Hou himself also recorded the song.
 It has been covered by other artists, including Lee's nephew Wang Leehom.
-The song became a nationalistic anthem in the 1980s, and it is commonly regarded as a patriotic song that expresses sentiments of Chinese nationalism.

 Background

 The song was written in late 1978 by Taiwanese songwriter Hou Dejian while still a student, initially as a protest against United States' official diplomatic recognition of People's Republic of China, a decision first announced on December 15, 1978.
 The song was recorded by Lee Chien-Fu while he was a second-year university student in Taiwan.
 The song was released in 1980 and became highly successful in Taiwan as a nationalistic anthem.
 It stayed top in the list of the most popular songs of Minsheng newspaper for fifteen weeks.

 Hou later emigrated to mainland China in 1983, where the song also became popular, and it was interpreted as a pan-Chinese call for unification.
 It became at one time the most popular pop song ever released in China.
 Hou however was surprised that the song was used as an expression of pro-PRC sentiment, and said: "You have totally misread my intention!"
 In 1989, Hou supported the students during the Tiananmen Square protests.
 The song became popular with the protesters, and it was adopted as an anthem for the movement together with "The Internationale" and Cui Jian's "I Have Nothing".

 Hou was later expelled from China for his support of the protests, his song was nevertheless praised for its expression of patriotism in China and continued to be used in state broadcast and official occasions.
 The song was promoted by both the governments of Taiwan and mainland China, although the song was banned in Taiwan for a few years after Hou went to China.
 The song was chosen as one of the 100 patriotic songs by the Publicity Department of the Chinese Communist Party in 2009.
 It has been noted in its assertion of racial and cultural identity of Chineseness.